TheInvisibleFoe/website/lolcat/content/posts/fput/index.md

 to derive the microcanonical ensemble and subsequently other ensembles.
 The previous definition has a certain nuance that is often overlooked.
 The word accessible is very important here.
-The microcanonical ensemble is defined for an isolated system with fixed total energy \(E\).
+The microcanonical ensemble is,generally, defined for an isolated system with fixed total energy \(E\).
 Suppose for a system which has an additional constant of motion \(\Phi(p_i, q_i)\) .
 Then for a certain initial condition, both \(H(p_i, q_i)\) and
 \(\Phi(p_i, q_i)\) will be conserved.
 Therefore, our energy hypersurface